Quality declaration- summary

 This product provides a broad range of data about the value of irrigated agricultural commodities produced in Australia.
 Detailed explanatory notes are provided in this publication to assist users in determining and specifying their data requirements and to understand the concepts underlying the data.

 The annual agricultural collections and five-yearly agricultural censuses provide a broad range of data about Australian agricultural commodities through a suite of standard products or as data customised for individual requirements.
-Estimates from these surveys are published on the ABS website.
+Estimates from these surveys are published on our website.
 Detailed explanatory notes about these estimates are available in the following publications:

 An extensive range of data is available from a variety of agriculture-based collections on the ABS website

-If the information you require is not available as a standard product or service, then ABS Consultancy Services can help you with customised services to suit your needs.
+If the information you require is not available as a standard product or service, then our Consultancy Services can help you with customised services to suit your needs.
 Inquiries should be made to the National Information and Referral Service on 1300 135 070.